BDC Hamburger Icon

 • The charges were fraudulent.

-Nydelis Ortiz, senior manager at LegitScript, says businesses that want to counter a cardholder’s chargeback claim have only a short time to gather information and submit a defense claim to the credit card issuer.
+Nydelis Ortiz, an underwriting manager at FFB Bank, emphasized that businesses that want to counter a cardholder’s chargeback claim have only a short time to gather information and submit a defense claim to the credit card issuer.

 “The issuer will then review all documentation and determine who is liable for the transaction,” Ortiz noted.
 “If the merchant wins the dispute, then the liability either falls on the cardholder, the issuer or the acquirer to pay for the transaction in question, depending on the nature of the dispute and the supporting documentation.
 If the merchant loses the dispute, they are liable for returning the funds to the cardholder.”